 No one could play a fish-out-of-water better than David Soul, who changed life trajectories faster than flipping a light switch.
 He might have gone the history and politics route, but the sweet thrum of a guitar was irresistible and so began his music career.
 He was the masked musician, or, the Covered Man, on the Merv Griffith Show to make sure people just appreciated the music, nothing else.

-He then made his acting debut with an episode of Flipper in 1967, before landing a series lead alongside teen heartthrob Bobby Sherman in the fairly popular western, Here Come the Brides.
+He then made his acting debut with an episode of Flipper in 1967, before landing a series lead alongside teen heartthrob Bobby Sherman in the classic TV Western, Here Come the Brides.

 Bernie Hamilton (Captain Harold C. Dobey)